kumahq/kuma/docs/generated/kuma-cp.md

   tlsCertFile: # ENV: KUMA_GENERAL_TLS_CERT_FILE
   # TlsKeyFile defines a path to a file with PEM-encoded TLS key that will be used across all the Kuma Servers.
   tlsKeyFile: # ENV: KUMA_GENERAL_TLS_KEY_FILE
-  # TlsMinVersion the minimum version of TLS used across all the Kuma Servers.
-  tlsMinVersion: "TLSv1_2" # ENV: KUMA_GENERAL_TLS_MIN_VERSION
-  # TlsMaxVersion the maximum version of TLS used across all the Kuma Servers.
-  tlsMaxVersion: # ENV: KUMA_GENERAL_TLS_MAX_VERSION
-  # TlsCipherSuites the list of cipher suites to be used across all the Kuma Servers.
-  tlsCipherSuites: [] # ENV: KUMA_GENERAL_TLS_CIPHER_SUITES
   # WorkDir defines a path to the working directory
   # Kuma stores in this directory autogenerated entities like certificates.
   # If empty then the working directory is $HOME/.kuma